 Wrongful death claims, however, are most often used against corporate defendants who cannot be prosecuted on criminal charges.
 For example, if someone in your family were killed by a defective drug, the pharmaceutical company could not be prosecuted on criminal charges.
 Instead, you could hold the company accountable by filing a wrongful death lawsuit in civil court and seeking monetary damages for the death of your loved one.

-Whether you have grounds for a wrongful death lawsuit, and how much you can expect to recover in monetary damages from the case, depends on many factors.
+Whether you have grounds for a wrongful death lawsuit, and how much you can expect to recover in monetary damages from the case depends on many factors.
 You should contact the experienced personal injury lawyers at Powell Law to evaluate your case and determine if you have a viable claim.
 Don’t delay talking to a lawyer.
 Wrongful death lawsuits are subject to a two-year time limitation known as a statute of limitations.
 The clock starts ticking on the date of the death, and after it runs out, you forfeit your right to sue.

 While you can choose to pay your attorney on an hourly basis, most wrongful death lawyers handle cases on a contingent fee basis, which means that any fees are paid only after the case ends in a jury verdict or out-of-court settlement.
 If you don’t win, you don’t pay any fees.
-Most of our clients choose the contingent fee arrangement.
-Your attorney at Powell Law will explain the details and answer any questions you may have when you come in for an evaluation of your case.

 If you or a family member has been killed by someone else’s wrongful conduct, please contact Powell Law today.
 It would be an honor to represent you and your family.